Recycled Shutter Welcome Sign

 All put together and hanging against the burlap wall in the workshop.
 I attached the welcome sign and all the rusty pieces to the shutter using tiny screws.
 The hardware got a good cleaning and a coat of Howard’s Wax (Amazon affiliate link) to preserve the patina.
 The magazine rack holds one of my reclaimed angels.

 This old door hinge was perfect for the Welcome Sign hanger.

-Comments on the first Salvage Saturday would make me do the happy dance!
+Comments would make me do the happy dance!

 Have a great day, Kathy

 Kathy Owen is the founder of the home decor blog Petticoat Junktion where she shares tutorials on painting furniture and upcycling thrifty finds into unique home décor.
 Her DIY projects have been featured on the Home Depot Blog, Plaid Crafts, Behr Designer Series, and in numerous magazines.
 Kathy’s newest website is HappyHomeDIY.com